 • The appraiser may ask questions about what has been done with the home to get a more accurate report.
 If the homeowner doesn’t want to be there for the appraisal, the real estate agent you’re working with can fill in to answer questions that may come up during the appraisal.

 The report is usually about 10 pages long, but it could be longer if a property is large or complex.
 It will show details about the home as well as local properties that are similar to it.
-Here’s how its content could impact your sale:
+If the appraised value is around the same price as listed, then the sale could close shortly after that.

 What If an Appraisal Comes in Low?

-Recommended: Track the value of your home
+Recommended: Track the Value of Your Home

 Home Appraisal Checklist